Programme for international student assessment (PISA)

 Who takes part?

-Just over half a million students from 65 countries took part in PISA 2012.
+Approximately half a million students from 72 countries took part in PISA 2015.

 Schools, and students within each school, were randomly selected to take part.
 An international consortium commissioned by the OECD to implement PISA was responsible for sampling schools and students in all PISA countries.